jrburke/mvclib-template/README.md

     node tools/build.js stringify

-This will generate the dist/foo.js file (if the project was created with the `foo` name).
+This will generate a `dist/foo.js file` (if the project was created with the `foo` name).

-The `stringify` option includes [@sourceURL](http://blog.getfirebug.com/2009/08/11/give-your-eval-a-name-with-sourceurl/) support, so you can debug individual components in browsers that support @sourceURL.
+The `stringify` option includes [@sourceURL](http://blog.getfirebug.com/2009/08/11/give-your-eval-a-name-with-sourceurl/) support, so you can debug individual components in browsers that support
+@sourceURL.

 ## Benefits